G-Node/python-odml/doc/tutorial.rst

 	- open, XML based language, to collect, store and share metadata
 	- Machine- and human-readable
 	- Interactive odML editor for interactive exploration and generation of odML files
-	- Python odML library with integrated helper functions":"
+	- Python odML library with integrated helper functions
 		- to generate an odML file
 		- to screen metadata content independent from the structure of an odML file